 Confirmation of performance of a contract for work and services

-(1) The customer shall be obliged to accept the work produced in accordance with the contract unless acceptance is excluded by the nature of the work.
-Acceptance cannot be refused due to minor defects.
+(1) The customer is obliged to accept the work produced in accordance with the contract, unless acceptance is excluded due to the nature of the work.
+It may not be refused due to insignificant defects.

 (2) A work shall also be deemed to have been accepted if the contractor has set the custumer a reasonable deadline for acceptance after completion of the work and the customer has not refused acceptance within this deadline stating at least one defect.
 If the customer is a consumer, the legal consequences of sentence 1 shall only apply if the contractor has informed the customer, together with the request for acceptance, of the consequences of an acceptance not declared or refused without specification of defects; the information must be provided in text form.

 (3) If the customer accepts a defective work under subsection (1) sentence 1, even though he knows of the defect, he only has the rights designated in section 634 nos.
 1 to 3 if he reserves his rights with regard to the defect when he accepts the work.

 Depending on the type of project and the contract between the contractor and the customer – i.e. the compnay and the purchaser – other legal regulations may also apply, e.g. the German Construction Procurement Rules (VOB/B) for construction projects or the EVB-IT contract for the procurement of IT services by the German federal authorities.

 Acceptance is regarded as the most important milestone of a development, as the client decides whether the agreed project goals are achieved.
 He can do this with the help of a process including test and protocol.
 In some contracts, declarations or confirmations are also agreed.
 In principle, the client has three options at the time of acceptance:

 - subject to reservation, as minor defects are identified which can be repaired.

 If the acceptance takes place, this has concrete consequences: